SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-configure.rst

 .. tip::

    Do not add `localhost` as a host in your inventory.
 It is a host specially considered by Ansible.
 If you want to create an inventory node for your local machine, add your machine's hostname inside your inventory, and specify this host variable: **ansible_connection: local**

 Make the SES pools known by Ansible
 -----------------------------------

-Currently, we rely on two things to know the :term:`SES` pools created for the Airship/OpenStack deployment:
+Ansible relies on two things to know the :term:`SES` pools created for the Airship/OpenStack deployment:

 * a `ses_config.yml` file present in the workspace